-The margarita has always held a place in our hearts as an excellent sunny-day drink–mainly because it’s refreshing and super simple to make.
-Just mix 1.5 ounces of tequila, 1 ounce of Cointreau or triple cec, and a squeeze of fresh lime.
-You can even substitute the orange liqueur for agave nectar, a drink called the “Tommy’s Margarita.”
+The margarita has always held a place in our hearts as an excellent sunny-day drink—mainly because it’s refreshing and super simple to make.
+Just mix 1.5 ounces of tequila, 1 ounce of Cointreau or Triple Sec, and a squeeze of fresh lime.
+You can even substitute the orange liqueur for agave nectar to make a drink called “Tommy’s Margarita.”

 However, if you’re crafting more than one round of margaritas, you may not have the time or ingredients to make them from scratch.
 This is where pre-batched margarita mixes come in handy.
 They typically include everything you need to make the citrusy cocktail (save for the tequila), so you can simply pour, stir, and enjoy.

 Whether you're looking for sweet, spicy, or classic, here are the best margarita mixes.